haiku/website/content/blog/pulkomandy/2018-03-04_haiku_monthly_activity_report_february_2018.md

 <h3>C library</h3>

-<p>Kallisti5 added an mkstemps function, which is a BSD extension but commonly
+<p>Kallisti5 added a mkstemps function, which is a BSD extension but commonly
 available on other operating systems.</p>

 <h3>Build system</h3>